RupertAvery/DiffusionToolkit/Diffusion.Toolkit/Tips.md

 You can still use the search function to filter images in Folder view.

+If coming from a pre-1.0 version of Diffusion Toolkit, you must Rebuild Images to update the folder information.

 # Albums

 Albums offer an alternative to folders for image grouping.
-To create an ALbum, you can use the Create Album button in the Albums panel, or select one or more images and right-click and select **Add to Album > New Album.**
+To create an Album, you can use the **Create Album** button in the Albums panel, or select one or more images and right-click and select **Add to Album > New Album.**

 Click on the **Albums** icon in the menu bar to display the list of Albums.
 A Home button will appear below the search bar, and the current Album name will be displayed next to to.